 Halfway House is a transitional housing program for those who need more time before returning to ministry, or are transitioning out of ministry.

-Residents live in a separate wing of Saint Luke Institute, and typically stay two to four months, though the time varies based on their needs.
+Residents live in a separate wing of Saint Luke Institute, and typically stay two to four months.
+The time varies based on the person's needs.

 What to Expect